brandur/sorg/content/markdown/john-muir-trail/main.md

 There are many water crossings along the trail.
 We quickly learn that although it's _often_ possible to use stones and logs to get to the other side without getting your feet wet, it's just as often _not_ possible.
 Some hikers carry a pair of sandals to change in and out of around unavoidably submarine crossings, but in the spirit of exogenism, all four of us wade straight into every one we come across.

-I realize that I've internally redefined the word "dry" from its traditional sense to mean "not having walked through a creek in the last half hour".
+I realize that I've internally redefined the word "dry" from its traditional sense of "not wet" to mean something more like "not having walked through a creek in the last half hour".

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/seldon-pass-21" "https://www.dropbox.com/scl/fi/9njbi0jlhivimlwmkvbvy/2W4A4053.JPG?rlkey=qmucvn73t0l07ubq3u91pp7ml&dl=1" 1200}}" loading="lazy"></figure>